alykoshin/inline-install/README.md

 # inline-install

-Inline Installation helper (prompt user and install) for Chrome Web Store Extensions
+Inline Installation helper (prompt user and install) for Chrome Web Store Extensions.
+Intended to be used with Browserify.

+This package allows to:
+- ask the user for the extension installation (user action is required to allow the installation)
+- add \<link\> element for the extension to document \<head\> (required for the installation)
+- trigger Chrome extension installation from Chrome Web Store.

+In order to enable Inline Install for the extension, please refer to the link 'Using Inline Installation' in 'More Info' section (
+- Inline install option must be enabled for your extension
+- Your site must be on the list of verified sites for this extension For more info on configuring Inline Install for Chrome extensions please refer to the link 'Using Inline Installation' in 'More Info' section (

 If you have different needs regarding the functionality, please add a [feature request](https://github.com/alykoshin/inline-install/issues).